lihong2303/LLM_Inception/README.md

-# MLLMs_Association

-## The Labyrinth of Links: Navigating the Associative Maze of Multi-modal LLMs
+# The Labyrinth of Links: Navigating the Associative Maze of Multi-modal LLMs

 This is the official implementation of "The Labyrinth of Links: Navigating the Associative Maze of Multi-modal LLMs".
 [Hong Li](https://github.com/lihong2303), [Nanxi Li](https://github.com/andylinx), Yuanjie Chen,Jianbin Zhu, [Yong-Lu Li](https://dirtyharrylyl.github.io).